rafal06/grasswave/README.md

 tags = ["lorem", "ipsum", "dolor"] path = "lorem.tar.xz"
 ```
 Run the executable, and that's it!
-You can visit it in the browser at `http://127.0.0.1:8000`
+You can visit it in the browser at the link displayed in the terminal.